 Generally, you can expect it to take 6 to 8 weeks.
 If you need it sooner than that, you would have to pay additional fees to expedite the process.

 To rush the delivery of your Passport, it would cost an additional $60, plus overnight delivery costs (both ways).
 (At our Post Office, they said it would cost a total of $88.)

-Taking into consideration the amount of time it takes them to actually create your Passport, you can estimate a 2-week turnaround time if you pay for this “rush service”.
+Taking into consideration the amount of time it takes them to actually create your Passport, you can estimate a 2-week turnaround time if you pay for their “rush service”.

-Beginning this Spring, new Passports will be “microchipped” so to speak with an electronic version of the information embedded in the passport itself, in an effort to prevent fraud.
+New Passports are “microchipped” so to speak with an electronic version of the information embedded in the passport itself — in an effort to prevent fraud.

 Check out the e-passport or Electronic Passport FAQ.

 If you just need to renew your U.S. Passport, you can do that entirely online.